Patrick Ewing fired by Georgetown; went 13-50 last 2 seasons

 Did not work out that way.
 Not even close.

-His head coaching days began, promisingly enough, with an 8-0 start.
-But what followed was a harbinger of what was to come: Georgetown faded to a 15-15 record that season, a first-round loss in the Big East tournament and no postseason invitation.
+He began, promisingly enough, by going 8-0.
+What followed was a harbinger of what was to come: Georgetown faded to 15-15 that season, a first-round loss in the Big East tournament and no postseason invitation.

-During Ewing’s time in charge, a wave of transfers would carry talent away from Georgetown, while strong defense — a hallmark of his teams when he was on the court — was often missing.
+During Ewing’s time in charge, a wave of transfers carried talent away from Georgetown, while strong defense — a hallmark of his teams when he was on the court — was rare.

 The unquestioned highlight of his return to the Hilltop was the 2021 conference tournament at his old stomping grounds of MSG.
-The Hoyas surprisingly reeled off four victories in a four-day span to earn that title and the automatic NCAA berth that came with it; they were bounced by Colorado by 23 points in their opening game of March Madness.
+The Hoyas surprisingly reeled off four victories in a four-day span to earn that title and the automatic NCAA berth that came with it; they were bounced by Colorado by 23 points in their opening game of the Big Dance.

 A year later, with Georgetown on the way to sinking to 6-25 — breaking a mark that had stood for a half-century and setting a school record for most men's hoops losses in a season, which was replicated this season — athletic director Lee Reed offered a public show of support for Ewing.